 A double-action revolver uses the pull of the trigger to draw back the hammer and release it, allowing the shooter to fire without having to cock the hammer manually.
 Double-action revolvers can also be referred to as "self-cocking" revolvers, and usually have a longer trigger pull than single-action revolvers.
 Some revolvers can be operated in both single- and self-cocking mode, and are still referred to as "double-action."
 Most games do not differentiate between single- and double-action types.

 Top-break revolvers have a hinged barrel that "open" forwards when reloading.
-The "Blue Rose" revolver wielded by Devil May Cry 4
+The "Blue Rose" revolver wielded by Devil May Cry 4's Nero is a break-barrel revolver, as is the Enfield No. 2 Mk.
+I gun used by Sakura Taisen's Maria Tachibana.

 This design is used in some revolvers, to reload them we have to replace the revolver's cylinder with an other, this allow a very quick reload, pretty similar to changing magazines in a classic pistol.